kennguyen01/food-manager/_decks/1-active-managerial-control.md

 18b.
 Written records to track progress and adjust procedures in the future.
 Keep workers accountable.

 19a.
 Planned monitoring inspection
 19b.
-Offer special incentive for workers to learn how to do their jobs well.
+Self-inspection that is announced to let the workers know so they can prepare for it.
+A way for workers to practice what they learned.

 20a.
 Unplanned monitoring inspection
 20b.
-Help you khnow if workers follow safety principles at all times.
+Self-inspection to help you khnow if workers follow safety principles at all times.

 21a.
 What to do during inspection
 21b.